-A Community Interest Company (CIC) is a relatively recent form of social enterprise organisation which was established as an alternative to registration as a charity, particularly for entities involved in public sector initiatives.
+A Community Interest Company (CIC) is a form of social enterprise organisation available as an alternative to registration as a charity, particularly for entities involved in public sector initiatives.
+In considering establishing a CIC you might normally compare the possibility of establishing a charity – see Charity Formation.
 CICs have to be registered with the CIC Regulator and their constitutions have to follow statutory patterns.
 CICs cannot be charities.
 In many respects CICs are like normal Companies – the essential differences being their supervision by the CIC Regulator and the presence of ‘Asset Lock’ provisions in their constitution (these prevent their assets being appropriated by directors, employees or shareholders).

 The benefits of establishing a CIC include:

-- Goodwill and possible support from informed social enterprise circles, particularly in the public sector It is commonly believed that CICs are particularly well places to bid for public sector supply contracts
+- Goodwill and possible support from informed social enterprise circles, particularly in the public sector It is commonly believed that CICs are particularly well placed to bid for public sector supply contracts

 - Asset lock system will be attractive to those wishing to ensure that their endowments stay where they are intended to remain

 - Conventional legal structure of a limited liability company is familiar and favourable toward members, directors, employees and contracting partners

 Mounteney Legal Services’ CIC Formation Schemes is particularly suited to the many ministries and groups who wish to establish new CICs on a low budget.
 The Christian ethos of our firm often resonates with such groups.
 We can also convert existing entities into CICs – but that is a more complex service that we provide through the traditional channel – please Contact Us to discuss the conversion options, if of interest.

 When deciding to use our CIC Formation Service, you should bear in mind that:

 - CIC is not a widely recognised brand - it is likely that people will question it

 - The Asset Lock can affect decisions on property, dividends and officer pay